-- PC asks that you format all sections of your CV to distinguish achievements before and after submitting the file for your previous successful promotion.
-The clearest way to distinguish is to change font color and use bold typeface. - When relevant and if available, similar documents to our Annual Reports from a prior institution may help to document aspects of teaching, scholarly/creative work, and/or service that may not be detailed in your CV.
+- It is helpful to format all sections of your CV to distinguish achievements before and after receiving tenure, and/or before and after the start of your appointment at Skidmore.
+For example, different font colors and/or bold typeface could be used to distinguish different timeframes. - If your file includes credentials from another institution, and documents from that institution similar to Skidmore's Annual Reports are available, they may be included to document aspects of teaching, scholarly/creative work, and/or service that may not be detailed in your CV.